MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-internet-access-using-managed-browser-policies.md

 ## Security and privacy for the managed browser

--   On iOS devices, web sites that have expired or untrusted certificates cannot be opened.
+-   On iOS devices, websites that have expired or untrusted certificates cannot be opened.

 -   Settings that users make for the built-in browser on their devices are not used by the managed browser.
 The managed browser does not have access to these settings.

--   If you set up the options **Require simple PIN for access** or **Require corporate credentials for access** in a mobile application management policy associated with the managed browser and a user clicks the help link on the authentication page, they can then browse any Internet sites regardless of whether they were added to a block list in the managed browser policy.
+-   If you set up the options **Require simple PIN for access** or **Require corporate credentials for access** in a mobile application management policy associated with the managed browser, a user can click Help on the authentication page and then go to any site--even one added to a block list in the managed browser policy.

 -   The managed browser can only block access to sites when they are accessed directly.
 It cannot block access when intermediate services (such as a translation service) are used to access the site.